chriswongez/Health_App/README.md

 </p>

 ## What is Health App?
-Health App is a BMI Calculator
+Health App is a mobile application according to MIT App Inventor